Creating a Report Part 1: Setting Up Your Data for Report Building

 This series of articles will walk you through building a basic Insights report.
 This will allow you to see the usual flow of building reports, but this is not meant to be a comprehensive guide.

 A background in relational databases and SQL is highly recommended.
 There are many ways to go wrong in the report building process!
-If you are interested in building your own reports, please email firstname.lastname@example.org to schedule a call with our Client Success Technician for a more complete walkthrough.
+If you are interested in building your own reports, please contact our Client Success team for a more complete walkthrough.

 Reports are built in the Insights app.
 To access the Insights app, either: